gemrb/gemrb.github.io/GUIScript/functions/View_SetBackground.md

   * GView - the control's reference
   * ResRef - name of the image to use
   * Color - a dict with colors to use for a plain fill
-  * None - if the None object is passed, the backgroud is cleared
+  * None - if the None object is passed, the background is cleared

 **Examples:**